tophat-cloud/cumulus-back/README.md

 # Cumulus API Server
 A Django-based API server for Cumulus

-Cumulus API server handles weaknesses received from SDK and Attack servers and provide the information that the frontend needs.
+Cumulus API server handles weaknesses received from SDK and scanner and provide the information that the frontend needs.

 ## Contents
 * [Contributing](https://github.com/tophat-cloud/tophat-cumulus-back/blob/master/CONTRIBUTING.md)